 Impairment of Securities and Loans - Newcastle continually evaluates securities and loans for impairment.
-Securities and loans are considered to be other-than-temporarily impaired, for financial reporting purposes, when it is probable that Newcastle will be unable to collect all principal or interest when due according to the contractual terms of the original agreements, or, for securities or loans purchased at a discount for credit quality or that represent retained beneficial interests in securitizations, when Newcastle determines that it is probable that it will be unable to collect as anticipated.
+Securities and loans are considered to be other-than-temporarily impaired, for financial reporting purposes, generally when it is probable that Newcastle will be unable to collect all principal or interest when due according to the contractual terms of the original agreements, or, for securities or loans purchased at a discount for credit quality or that represent retained beneficial interests in securitizations, when Newcastle determines that it is probable that it will be unable to collect as anticipated.
 The evaluation of a security's estimated cash flows includes the following, as applicable: (i) review of the credit of the issuer or the borrower, (ii) review of the credit rating of the security, (iii) review of the key terms of the security or loan, (iv) review of the performance of the loan or underlying loans, including debt service coverage and loan to value ratios, (v) analysis of the value of the collateral for the loan or underlying loans, (vi) analysis of the effect of local, industry and broader economic factors, and (vii) analysis of historical and anticipated trends in defaults and loss severities for similar securities or loans.
-Furthermore, Newcastle must have the intent and ability to hold securities and loans whose fair value is below carrying value until such fair value recovers, or until maturity, or else a write down to fair value must be recorded.
+Furthermore, Newcastle must have the intent and ability to hold loans whose fair value is below carrying value until such fair value recovers, or until maturity, or else a write down to fair value must be recorded.
+Similarly for securities, Newcastle must record a write down if we have the intent to sell a given security in an unrealized loss position, or if it is more likely than not that we will be required to sell such a security.
 Upon determination of impairment, Newcastle establishes specific valuation allowances for loans or records a direct write down for securities based on the estimated fair value of the security or underlying collateral using a discounted cash flow analysis or based on an observable market value.
 Newcastle also establishes allowances for estimated unidentified incurred losses on pools of loans.
 The allowance for each loan is maintained at a level believed adequate by management to absorb probable losses, based on periodic reviews of actual and expected losses.
 It is Newcastle's policy to establish an allowance for uncollectible interest on performing securities or loans that are past due more than 90 days or sooner when, in the judgment of management, the probability of collection of interest is deemed to be insufficient to warrant further accrual.
-Upon such a determination, those loans are deemed to be non-performing.
+Upon such a determination, those loans are deemed to be non-performing and put on nonaccrual status.
 Actual losses may differ from Newcastle's estimates.
+Newcastle may resume accrual of income on a security or loan if, in management's opinion, full collection is probable.
 Subsequent to a determination of impairment, and a related write down, income is accrued on an effective yield method from the new carrying value to the related expected cash flows, with cash received treated as a reduction of basis.

-Gain (Loss) on Sale of Investments, Net and Other Income (Loss), Net - These items are comprised of the following:
+Gain (Loss) on Settlement of Investments, Net and Other Income (Loss), Net - These items are comprised of the following: